-On November 27, 2018, the Company entered into a farm-in agreement (the "Agreement") with Montajes JM ("JM") where NSE has the right to earn up to 100% interest in Montajes' 100% owned Block VMM-18 (the "Project"), located at Cuenca Valle Medio del Magdalena in Colombia.
-The Project encompasses the exploration and development of hydrocarbons in the above-mentioned area.
-In Colombia, NSE is awaiting the ANH decision (National Hydrocarbons Agency) related to the Company's application to mutually terminate the Exploration and Production (E&P) contract at VMM-18.
+On November 27, 2018, the Company entered into a farm-in agreement (the "Agreement") with Montajes JM ("JM") whereby the Company had the right to earn up to 100% interest in the Block VMM-18 exploration and production contract (the "Project").
+The Project involved the exploration and production of hydrocarbons in Cuenca Valle Medio del Magdalena in Colombia.
+The Company fulfilled all of its commitments under the Agreement except for the drilling of an exploration well which was subject to the approval of an environmental license by the National Agency of Hydrocarbons of Colombia ("ANH").